-- 1. Describe the Student's Performance Profile (provided on Student Progress Profile Form and other available data): During problem solving at Tier II the IST reviews information such as vision, hearing, health, and attendance.
-A Gap Analysis must have been completed to determine if the issue is affecting the one student or if it is a problem with Tier I instruction.
+- Describe the Student's Performance Profile (provided on Student Progress Profile Form and other available data): During problem solving at Tier II the IST reviews information such as vision, hearing, health, and attendance.
 Through discussion with the teacher and parent, the team further defines the student's performance profile.
 Screening information and a review of any diagnostic information confirm the existence of discrepant academic skills or behavior compared to other children.
 It also rules out any medical or physiological issue that may be impacting the problem.
 This process helps estimate the severity of the area(s) of concern.
-The Team is seeing to answer the questions 'how far behind is this student?' and 'what will it take to catch him/her up?' - 2.
+The Team is seeing to answer the questions 'how far behind is this student?' and 'what will it take to catch him/her up? - 2.
 Develop a Plan: The IST then works with the teacher to develop strategies that s/he can use to address the problem.
 Parents and teacher agree upon a reasonable intervention by listing possible solutions based on information from the data collected.
 Tier II data must include diagnostic information, whether for reading, math, and/or behavior.
 Strategies are developed that offer solutions that have a reasonable probability of success based on research and knowledge of effective practice.
 Solutions should be feasible and acceptable to the teacher and able to be implemented in the classroom with integrity.
 A Tier II Intervention Plan must include specific procedures and strategies, person(s) responsible, objectives with specific criteria, methods of measuring outcomes, date(s) on which activities will occur, an observation for instructional fidelity and a time for the IST to review student progress. - 3.
 Implement the Plan: The teacher and other responsible individuals implement the intervention.
 At this level, progress monitoring data aligned to the targeted intervention must be collected weekly or biweekly depending on the duration and type of the intervention.
 Data collection must be consistent enough so that a graph could be created from the data.
 Four data points are a minimum required to establish a usable aim line. - 4.
 Evaluate Progress: If the student's performance does not improve at an acceptable rate, the general education intervention is modified.
-This process recycles as often as needed or the IST may decide to increase intervention to Tier III if: - An ongoing review indicates that sufficient change has not occurred; - Parents request involvement of additional resources; - The intensity of the required interventions is impacting the achievement of other students; or - The team desires assistance in gaining new knowledge regarding the identified area of concern.
+This process recycles as often as needed or the IST may decide to increase intervention to Tier III if: - An ongoing review indicates that sufficient change has not occurred;

+- Parents request involvement of additional resources; - The intensity of the required interventions is impacting the achievement of other students; or - The team desires assistance in gaining new knowledge regarding the identified area of concern.